ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 # Create and Manage Kubernetes Pods Using Declarative Approach

-Let's see how you can create and manage Kubernetes Pods declaratively.
+Let's see how you can create and manage kubernetes Pods declaratively.

 Here is the Docker Image used in this tutorial: [reyanshkharga/nginx]{:target="_blank"}